nilsso/nilsso.github.io-src/pages/programming/web/index.md

 toc: true
 ---

-# Static websites
+# Static webbases

-A static website is the simplest type of website where there is no database or programming going on serverside to "serve" content and instead there's just the content as it is.
+A static webbase is the simplest type of webbase where there is no database or programming going on serverside to "serve" content and instead there's just the content as it is.

 ## Jekyll

 ([Homepage](https://jekyllrb.com))
-A simple, blog-aware, static site generator for personal, project, or organization sites written in Ruby.
-Probably obvious already but this site uses Jekyll.
-These are some of the resources listed on the Jekyll site about Jekyll:
+A simple, blog-aware, static base generator for personal, project, or organization bases written in Ruby.
+Probably obvious already but this base uses Jekyll.
+These are some of the resources listed on the Jekyll base about Jekyll:

 - [CloudCannon---Jekyll Tips](https://learn.cloudcannon.com/):
   Didn't know what CloudCannon was before checking the resources, but it's just